-The sale of the shares on Stock Market will be conducted over 5 (five) consecutive business days, once the Bank has received indications from enough buyers to close the Offering or from the 86th to 90th business day from the date of the Publication of this Prospectus including both days.
-The commencement date of sale of the shares on the Stock Market will be published at least 5 days in advance.
-If within the 90 day term the shares are placed in full, the Bank shall close the Offering.
+The Placing of the shares on Stock Market will be conducted over 2 (two) consecutive business days.
+The commencement date of sale of the shares on the Stock Market will be published at least 3 days in advance.
+If within the 45 day term the shares are placed in full, the Bank shall close the Offering.
 Offering sessions will be held on the Offering dates, from 11:00 to 15:00.